esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/SendingDeviceDetails.png" alt="alt text" style="max-width:200px;"/>

 If your Provisioning Template enables Google Play, Google Play Services will not be updated.
-Be patient as this is being done by Google and depends on their current quality of service.
+Be aware that this is done by Google, and depends on their current quality of service.

 <img src="./assets/NewConsole/GPlayUpgrade.png" alt="alt text" style="max-width:200px;"/>